pratham-darooka/fin-rag/knowledge/microsoft_10k_june_2023.md

 |Bradford L. Smith|64|Vice Chair and President|
 |Christopher D. Young|51|Executive Vice President, Business Development, Strategy, and Ventures|

 Mr. Nadella was appointed Chairman of the Board in June 2021 and Chief Executive Officer in February 2014.
-He served in various roles within Microsoft before his current position.
+He served as Executive Vice President, Cloud and Enterprise from July 2013 until that time.
+From 2011 to 2013, Mr. Nadella served as President, Server and Tools.
+From 2009 to 2011, he was Senior Vice President, Online Services Division.
+From 2008 to 2009, he was Senior Vice President, Search, Portal, and Advertising.
+Since joining Microsoft in 1992, Mr. Nadella’s roles also included Vice President of the Business Division.
+Mr. Nadella also serves on the Board of Directors of Starbucks Corporation.

 Mr. Althoff was appointed Executive Vice President and Chief Commercial Officer in July 2021.
-He also held other positions within Microsoft prior to his current role.
+He served as Executive Vice President, Worldwide Commercial Business from July 2017 until that time.
+Prior to that, Mr. Althoff served as the President of Microsoft North America.
+Mr. Althoff joined Microsoft in March 2013 as President of Microsoft North America.
 # PART I

 # Item 1